-This guidance should be read in conjunction with the Progression Review of Research Students section of Quality Manual and all other policies on Research Degrees, especially all other Research Degree regulations and University policy on personal relationships at work.
+This guidance should be read in conjunction with the Progression Review of Research Students section of the Quality Manual and all other policies on Research Degrees, especially all other Research Degree regulations and the University policy on personal relationships at work.

-For doctoral students undergoing Progression Review in stage 1 and 2, an in-person meeting between PGR and an Internal Assessor is required.
+For doctoral students undergoing Progression Review in Stage 1 and 2, an in-person meeting between PGR and an Internal Assessor is required.

 For more information about Progression Review, please consult the following: